Blog Customer FeedbackCustomer feedback loop: What is it, and how to create one that succeeds?

 1. Make Feedback Collection Continuous

 Don’t just ask for feedback at one point in time; make it an integral part of your ongoing interaction with customers.
-Use every opportunity to gather insights, whether it's through periodic surveys, in-app prompts, or by encouraging users to leave feedback whenever they encounter issues or have suggestions.
+Use every opportunity to gather product insights, whether it's through periodic surveys, in-app prompts, or by encouraging users to leave feedback whenever they encounter issues or have suggestions.
 The more feedback you collect, the clearer the picture you'll have of what needs to be improved.

 2. Integrate Feedback Across All Teams